spatie/laravel-passkeys/docs/advanced-usage/listening-for-events.md

 weight: 3
 ---

+The package fires the following events:
+- `Spatie\LaravelPasskeys\Events\PasskeyCreatedEvent` – triggered when a passkey is created.
-The package fires the `Spatie\LaravelPasskeys\Events\PasskeyUsedToAuthenticateEvent` when a passkey is used to authenticate.
-It has a property `passkey` that contains the `Passkey` model that was used to authenticate, and `request` which contains the `AuthenticateUsingPasskeysRequest`.
+- `Spatie\LaravelPasskeys\Events\PasskeyUsedToAuthenticateEvent` – triggered when a passkey is used to authenticate.

+Both events include a `passkey` property, which is an instance of the `Passkey` model.

+The `PasskeyUsedToAuthenticateEvent` also includes a `request` property, which is an instance of `AuthenticateUsingPasskeysRequest`.